-Name Jason Gunn Title Chief Executive Officer Terms of Agreement No fixed term - subject to termination provisions detailed below Details Annual remuneration including cash salary, superannuation and non-cash benefits - \$340,000 Incentives - eligible to participate in short term incentive and equity remuneration plans Termination - 6 months notice in writing.
+Name Greg Madigan Title Chief Executive Officer Terms of Agreement No fixed term - subject to termination provisions detailed below Deteile Annual remuneration including cash salary, superannuation and non-cash benefits - \$340,000 Details Incentives - eligible to participate in short term incentive up to 50% of base salary, subject to meeting KPIs and equity participation as part of a Long Term Incentive Plan Termination - 3 months notice in writing.
 The Company may terminate employment without payment in lieu of notice in circumstances involving serious or wilful misconduct.
 Termination All payments on termination will be subject to the termination benefits cap under the Corporations Act 2001 in the absence of shareholder approval.
-Post-employment - 6 months restraint provisions

-Name Alan Lee Title Chief Financial Officer Terms of Agreement No fixed term - subject to termination provisions detailed below Details Annual remuneration including cash salary, superannuation and non-cash benefits - \$250,000 Incentives - eligible to participate in short term incentive and equity remuneration plans Termination - 3 months notice in writing.
+Post-employment - 3 months restraint provisions Name Alan Lee Title Chief Financial Officer Terms of Agreement No fixed term - subject to termination provisions detailed below Details Annual remuneration including cash salary, superannuation and non-cash benefits - \$250,000 Incentives - eligible to participate in short term incentive and equity remuneration plans Termination - 3 months notice in writing.
 The Company may terminate employment without payment in lieu of notice in circumstances involving serious or wilful misconduct.
 Termination All payments on termination will be subject to the termination benefits cap under the Corporations Act 2001 in the absence of shareholder approval.
 Post-employment - 3 months restraint provisions